-To achieve these points, a range of easy-to-eat fruit and/or vegetables must be available as a snack or dessert choice at lunch or break time most days (at least three days a week).
+To achieve these points, a range of easy-to-eat fruit and/or vegetables must be available as a snack or dessert choice at each mealtime most days (at least three days a week).

 The World Health Organisation recommends that people eat at least five portions of fruit and vegetables each day, as part of a balanced diet.